emmamayne23/github-profile-viewer/README.md

 ## How to Use

 1. Enter a valid GitHub username in the search bar
-2. Press Enter or click the search button
+2. Press Enter to then search for the user
 3. View the user's profile information displayed on the page

 ## API Usage